kamrul1/RefitClientAndBearerToken/README.md

 }
 ```

 In order to make default some of the values, a controller can be setup to call the /connect/token endpoint.
 This way the user will only need to supply their username and password.
+The user does not need to supply the scope and grant_type fields.
 This feature is implemented in the TokenController.
 This allows the IDP to be called like:

 ```
 curl --location --request POST 'https://localhost:5001/api/token' \